tombensve/APS/APS-Network/APSRabbitMQMessageServiceProvider/docs/aps-rabbitmq-message-service-provider.md

 Since the actual members are outside of this service API, it doesn't really know who they are and doesn't care, all members are defined by configuration to make a cluster of members.

-__public static final String APS_MESSAGE_SERVICE_PROVIDER = "aps-message-service-provider"__

-Multiple providers of this service can be deployed at the same time.
-Using this property when registering services for a provider allows clients to lookup a specific provider.

-__public static final String APS_MESSAGE_SERVICE_INSTANCE_NAME = "aps-message-service-instance-name"__

-Each configured instance of this service should have this property with a unique instance name so that client can lookup a specific instance of the service.

 __void addMessageListener(APSMessageListener listener)__